bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;Would you like me to cheer you up, lovely lass?&rdquo; It was just her luck that a gruff voice would notice her only when she let her guard down.

 &ldquo;I&rsquo;m not interested,&rdquo; Veronica mumbled, her right hand curling into a fist.
 Most days she could handle herself.
 Today was not that day.
 She thought she was prepping for her usual assignment in the bakery.
-By mid morning she thought she was getting to do a task she had always wanted.
+By mid-morning she thought she was getting to do a task she had always wanted.
 Normally the king&rsquo;s usual servant served all his meals—Veronica didn&rsquo;t know how— but today she was the one chosen to deliver the king&rsquo;s lunch.
 She had served Uther, the prior king, a few times, and had served in royal feasts.
 But she was not prepared for the depravity of what this king wanted.
 She wished someone had warned her about being on the menu.
 She might have stashed a weapon in her skirts.

 Then a softer, more welcome voice grabbed her attention, &ldquo;Another tankard?&rdquo; Veronica looked in her coin purse.
 She couldn&rsquo;t have another and still feed her siblings for the week. &ldquo;I—&rdquo;